Donald J. Cohen Fellows in Developmental Neuroscience

 Rola Adebogun graduated with high honors from Princeton University in May 2022 with an A.B. degree in Psychology and a minor in Neuroscience.
 While at Princeton, Rola worked under Dr. Nicole Shelton and Dr. Stacey Sinclair as a research assistant in the Stigma and Social Perception (SSP) Lab.
 In the SSP Lab, she supported the development and deployment of several studies, many of which investigated how interpersonal interactions translate culturally held biases into individual thoughts and actions.
 Under the guidance of Dr. Sinclair Rola completed her Junior Paper and Senior Thesis, both of which examined the mechanisms through which implicit racial bias distorts pain perception and leads to broader disparities in infant and maternal health treatment and outcomes.
 Driven by her passion for health equity, Rola also served as a research intern at the New Jersey Health Care Quality Institute, where she contributed to the creation of an actionable blueprint for the Nurture NJ Strategic Plan, a multi-pronged, multi-agency initiative targeted at achieving systematic and sustainable improvements to infant and maternal health in New Jersey.

 As a joint Clinical Research and Cohen Fellow, Rola learns and administers various assessments used for clinical and diagnostic characterization of autism and uses eye-tracking technology to examine social visual engagement in typically developing children and those with autism.
-Currently, she is investigating whether characteristics of older siblings with autism are predictive of dimensional outcomes and the broader autism phenotype in younger siblings, while integrating eye-tracking data as an index for sensory sensitivity.
-Following her time at Marcus, Rola plans to pursue a doctoral degree in Neuropsychology.
+Currently, she is investigating whether characteristics of older siblings with autism are predictive of dimensional outcomes in younger siblings, while integrating eye-tracking data as an index for social visual engagement.
+Following her time at Marcus, Rola plans to pursue a doctoral degree in either Clinical Psychology or Neuropsychology.

 Dori Balser graduated with high honors from Washington University in St. Louis in May 2022 with a B.A. in Psychological and Brain Sciences and a minor in Computer Science.
 At WashU, Dori was a research assistant in the Laboratory for Child Brain Development (LCBD) where she co-developed EmoCodes, a video coding system for characterizing complex movie stimuli in order to investigate socio-emotional processing in children.
 Dori continued this line of research in the Cognitive Control and Psychopathology Lab, where, with guidance from Dr. Deanna Barch, Dori conducted her honors thesis investigating neural correlates of emotion processing in pediatric anxiety, using fMRI to examine functional network activation to complex, negative stimuli coded with EmoCodes.
 This work, along with her summer experiences as a preschool camp counselor and NAMI HelpLine Specialist, shaped Dori’s interest in the intersection of research and clinical practice in child psychology.

-As a joint Clinical Research Fellow and Cohen Fellow in Developmental Social Neuroscience, Dori administers diagnostic assessments, aids in clinical evaluation, and uses eye-tracking technology to examine social-visual engagement in typically developing children and children with autism.
-She is currently working on a project investigating associations in autism symptomatology among sibling pairs.
+As a joint Provence and Cohen Fellow, Dori administers developmental assessments, aids in clinical evaluation, and uses eye-tracking technology to examine social-visual engagement in typically developing children and children with autism.
+She is also involved with the CBT clinic, where she co-facilitates an anxiety treatment program for school-aged children with autism.
+Dori is interested in researching treatment effectiveness and outcomes for children with autism and anxiety.
 After the fellowship, Dori plans to pursue a doctoral degree in Clinical Psychology.

 David Satcher Fellow in Community Engagement